l571049710/startfile/readme.txt

 git reset --hard COMMIT_ID_NUMBER	#you need remembering COMMIT_ID_NUMBER for deleted version

 explanations of git words:
-working directory: the file space in your pc
+working directory: the file space in your PC
 repository: .git file. it contains stage and branches.

 check the difference between file in work directoty and repository: